gladiusjs/html5-game-template/README.md

 * structured for maintainability using require.js
 * includes qunit test harness

-# philosophy
+# bigger picture
-This barebones template supplies some basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing your game.

-Higher-level, more specialized templates (e.g. for a simple canvas game or an MMORPG) would make sense to build on top of this one.
+Higher-level, more specialized templates (e.g. for a simple canvas game, an engine-specific game, or an an MMORPG) would make sense to build on top of this one.

-Note that this is current focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer a Node-based server-side component is likely to be in scope in the fairly near future.
+Note that this template is currently focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer a Node-based server-side component is likely to be in scope in the fairly near future.

 # prerequisites
 * be sure node.js and npm are installed and in your PATH